QGEP/docs/en/admin-guide/db-customization/index.rst

 Adding fields
 ^^^^^^^^^^^^^

-It is allowed to add additional fields to tables by naming them as ``usr_…`.
+It is allowed to add additional fields to tables by naming them as ``usr_…``.

 If added in base views, these additional fields will be automatically added to the views, being an editable field.
 The views can be re-generated any time using the following command:

 ``./view/create_views.py --pg_service pg_qgep --srid 2056``

+.. note:: When running datemodel upgrades using PUM, it will be required to use the additional option ``--exclude-field-pattern 'usr_%'``

 Joining additional tables